Guidelines for Providing a Healthy and Safe Environment

 STRATEGIES TO REDUCE RISK OF TRANSMISSION

-- Plexiglass sneeze guards have been added to all welcome desks and the membership office.
+- Plexiglass sneeze guards have been added to all welcome desks.

 - Signage has been added throughout the facility to remind members to follow social distancing of six feet.

 - Reduced capacity throughout the facility with advanced reservations required for use of fitness center, group exercise classes, and outdoor pool.

 - Equipment and furniture have been moved to allow adequate spacing.

 - Additional cleaning staff has been hired to ensure all equipment is wiped down after each use.

 - High-touch surfaces are cleaned continuously with EPA-registered, virus-killing disinfectants.